-REZs are geographical areas in the NEM where clusters of large-scale renewable generation can potentially be developed.
+REZs, which include Offshore Wind Zones (OWZs)12, are geographical areas in the NEM where clusters of large-scale renewable generation can potentially be developed.
+In some cases, REZs may include offshore resources which sit outside the geographical boundaries of the NEM.
 The capacity outlook models include REZs to account for differences in energy resource availability and infrastructure limitations within each sub-region.
 The geographic boundaries for REZs are determined through the IASR consultation process.